dominicva/logging-express/readme.md

 > Maybe tougher than it should be?

 I'm around 2 years into my coding journey.
-With this bit of experience, I notice that when I need to understand something, I now immediately **inspect** it in as much detail as I can.
+With this bit of experience, I notice that when I need to understand something, I immediately **inspect** it in as much detail as I can.

-Some useful tactics
+#### Some useful tactics

 - console.log everything I don't know the type or value of